education.vic.gov.au

 Parent/carer attendance

-A student’s parent/carer(s) are essential members of the SSG and thus the profile meeting.
+A student’s parent/carer(s) are essential members of the SSG and thus the entire profile meeting (an exception may be made if the student is deemed to be a mature minor for the purposes of the meeting).
 Schools are responsible for ensuring that all reasonable efforts are made to facilitate a parent/carer(s) attendance at the profile meeting and that supports are offered where a parent/carer(s) may have difficulty attending the profile meeting.

-A profile meeting cannot proceed without the student’s parent/carer and or DFFH worker and key school staff.
+A profile meeting cannot proceed without the student’s parent/carer, DFFH worker and key school staff.

 An exception can also be made if the student is deemed to be a mature minor for the purposes of this meeting and the decisions to be made therein and it would not be appropriate for the student’s parents/carer to be in attendance.
 Refer to the Mature Minors and Decision Making policy.